Eddie Roberts (boxer): Additional info and life after boxing career

 In 1950, Roberts was again working as a bartender in Seattle.

-Between 1950 and early 1953, Roberts fought in the Korean War on troop transport ship USNS David C. Shanks as a watertender and on the American S.S Fairisle as a Deck Engineer.
+Between 1950 and early 1953, Roberts fought in the Korean War on the USNS David C. Shanks, SS Brazil Victory, SS Otis L. Hall as a watertender, on the American SS Fairisle as a deck engineer and on the SS Royal Oak and SS Mankato Victory as an oiler.

 On July 19, 1954, Roberts married Colletta M. Johnson in San Francisco.

-In 1955, he was working on the SS Young America as an Oiler.
+In 1955, Roberts was working on the SS Young America as an oiler.

+In 1957, Roberts was living in Nome, Alaska as a bartender.

 Edward Roberts died on March 3, 1968, in Alameda at the age of 65. and was buried in Willamette National Cemetery under his fake name and birth date.

 Style of play

 Roberts was a counter fighter with a strong short left hook who refused to play aggressively until his opponent was weakened.

+Jack Conners in reference to Roberts's toughness told the Oakland Tribune "He had the toughest skin i ever saw on a fighter.
+No cauliflower ears, no cut lips or flattened nose".

 Personal life

-Roberts changed his name from Edward Lionel Rowland to Eddie/Edward Roberts for "fighting purposes".
+Roberts changed his name from Edward Lionel Rowland to Eddie/Edward Roberts for "fighting purposes" based on the character "Kid" Roberts by H. C. Witwer.

 Roberts was married multiple times but had no children.

 Professional boxing record

 All information in this section is derived from BoxRec, unless otherwise stated.